-The mediators for these activities were the Thai organization Ecological Alert and Recovery - Thailand (EARTH) and Prague based NGO Arnika.
-“International cooperation allows us to export ideas and to improve mutual exchange to achieve environmental protection and to raise awareness on environmental issues.
+The mediators for these activities were the Thai organization Ecological Alert and Recovery - Thailand (EARTH) and Prague-based NGO Arnika.
+“International cooperation allows us to export ideas, to improve mutual exchange in order to achieve environmental protection, and to raise awareness on environmental issues.
 We should recall that environmental issues ignore political borders,” Arnika’s expert on toxic pollution, Jitka Strakova highlights the principles of the United Nation’s World Environment Day celebrated on June 5th.

 Right to compensation

-Thanks to the EU funds significant action was the support of the Council of Work and Environment Related Patient's Network of Thailand (WEPT), which negotiates compensation for health damage of pollution victims.
-In particular, workers in local factories often have no information on possible contamination of the workplace or on means to resolve the critical situation.
-Yet, the exposure to heavy metals and other toxic substances often leads to serious and fatal health problems.
+Thanks to the EU funds, significant action was taken to support the Council of Work and Environment Related Patient's Network of Thailand (WEPT) which negotiates compensation for health damage for victims of pollution.
+In particular, workers in local factories often have no information on possible contamination from the workplace or on means to resolve the critical situation.
+Yet, the exposure to heavy metals and other toxic substances often leads to serious health problems and fatalities.

-For example, a worker of a textile factory in Ang Thong Province fell into complete incapacity for work after being exposed to sulfur dioxide in the workplace.
+For example, a worker of a textile factory in Ang Thong Province fell into complete incapacity and was unable to work after being exposed to sulfur dioxide in the workplace.
 It was mainly thanks to WEPT that the man was eventually compensated with more than eighty-eight thousand Euros (3.4 million Thai bahts).

-Many similar court trials have been facilitated by the organization, some of which are still open.
-Besides, WEPT educates the workers on their rights and the dangers that work in the factories brings.
+Many similar court trials have been facilitated by the organization.
+Some of these cases are still open.
+Additionally, WEPT educates the workers on their rights and the dangers that work in the factories brings.

 Together for cleaner water

-Meanwhile, pollution victims also received help from the group of active staff at the Samut Sakhon Hospital outside of Bangkok.
-Proximity to the Thai capital is the reason for high concentration of industrial sites in the area, which fundamentally influences the quality of water, the conducted analysis has proven.
-The findings, listed in the Report about the Environmental Impact on People Health Related to Water Pollution in Amphoe Muang Samut Sakhon, will be a key source of information for raising awareness and for lobbying local authorities and responsible politicians.
+Meanwhile, pollution victims also received help from a group of active staff at the Samut Sakhon Hospital outside of Bangkok.
+Proximity to the Thai capital is the reason for high concentration of industrial sites in the area.
+These sites fundamentally influences the quality of water as proven by a conducted analysis.
+The findings, listed in the Report about the Environmental Impact on People Health Related to Water Pollution in Amphoe Muang Samut Sakhon, will be a key source of information for raising awareness and for lobbying both local authorities and responsible politicians.

-In Loei Province, in the northeast of the country, locals have farmed on toxic soil, contaminated by sewage water from a nearby gold mine.
-The inhabitants of six nearby villages formed the Khao Luang Heritage Conservation Group (KLHCG) and through funds provided by the project they improved cooperation in the region and introduced regular monitoring of pollution levels in various locations around.
+In Loei Province, in the northeast of the country, locals have been farming on toxic soil which has been contaminated by sewage water from a nearby gold mine.
+The inhabitants of six nearby villages formed the Khao Luang Heritage Conservation Group (KLHCG).
+Through funds provided by the project, they improved cooperation in the region; they introduced regular monitoring of pollution levels in various locations.

 More achievements followed, remarks director of EARTH, Penchom Saetang.
 “The community succeeded in having the remediation plan accepted by the Pollution Control Department in Wang Saphung District.
-Also, the KLHGC has been awarded for its active and enduring work,” Saetang mentions the recently received Somchai Neelaphaijit Award, named after the Thai lawyer and human rights defender, who has gone missing in 2004.
+Also, the KLHGC has been awarded for its active and enduring work,” Saetang mentions.
+He also noted the recently received Somchai Neelaphaijit Award which was named after a Thai lawyer and human rights defender who went missing in 2004.

 Ecological Alert and Recovery - Thailand (EARTH) is an independent non-governmental organization striving for social and environmental sustainability and justice in Thai society.
 EARTH serves as a watchdog monitoring the Thai government’s industrialization policy, industrial pollution and unsustainable consumption patterns.
 It also promotes climate justice, good governance and accountability of governmental and international agencies.
 The main target of EARTH’s interest is the impacts of hazardous substances on ecosystems, local communities and workers’ health.